Trump, Biden catapult Jan. 6 into race for White House

 Biden, while in Philadelphia last month, said Trump poses a threat to democracy and highlighted a notable anniversary of the signing of the Declaration of Independence in 2026.

-Trump, meanwhile, is spending the third anniversary Saturday on the campaign trail where he has two events in Iowa planned ahead of the state’s crucial caucuses.
+Trump, meanwhile, is spending the third anniversary Saturday on the campaign trail; he has two events in Iowa planned ahead of the state’s crucial caucuses.
 He has invoked Jan.
-6 during rallies before, most notably during his first 2024 campaign event in Waco, Texas last April where he put his hand over his heart while a song played sung by a group of inmates that are incarcerated for their role in the attack.
+6 during rallies before, most notably during his first 2024 campaign event in Waco, Texas, last April where he put his hand over his heart while a song played sung by a group of inmates that are incarcerated for their role in the attack.

 But the events of Jan.
 6 have also become a major source of various legal problems for Trump as he seeks the GOP nomination and a return to the White House in 2024.

 Trump was indicted in August by federal prosecutors over his efforts to remain in power after losing the 2020 election, which culminated with the Jan.
-6 riots where his supporters tried to halt the official proceeding to certify the results.
+6 riots, when his supporters tried to halt the official proceeding to certify the results.

 Decisions in Colorado and Maine, if allowed to stand, would remove Trump from the ballot on the grounds that he engaged in an insurrection, barring him from a second White House term under a clause in the 14th Amendment of the Constitution.
 Trump’s campaign is appealing both rulings — and he will remain on the ballot in those states until the cases plays out legally.

 The former president for weeks after the 2020 election falsely claimed it was rigged and fraudulent.
 He later encouraged his supporters to descend on Washington, D.C., on Jan.
-6, the day Congress was to certify the results, and in a rally that day near the White House he urged those in attendance to make their voices heard at the Capitol.
+6, the day Congress was to certify the results, and during a rally that day near the White House, he urged those in attendance to make their voices heard at the Capitol.

 “I call them the ‘J-6 hostages,’ not prisoners.
 I call them the hostages, what’s happened.
 And you know, it’s a shame,” Trump said at a November rally.